wwt/JS-Contact-Search-Service/README.md

 * _A new contact will not emit any change events to indicate its initial values._

-### Access Layer Service

-The access layer service (`./accessLayer/service.js`, second argument to constructor) provides a single method that returns a contact by id.
-The service can take some time to respond so it returns a promise of a contact containing all the relevant information stored under that ID (names, phone numbers, etc.).
-However, this information is not in the same format requested by the client and must be mapped to the desired structure.

-#### Event Emitter Class
+#### Event Emitter Object

-The event emitter class provides a method for consuming data from events:
+The event emitter object provides a method for consuming data from events:

 ```ts
 interface Emitter {